colomafarre/colomafarre.github.io/_posts/2016-06-03-ramona-turns-1.md

 comments: true
 ---

 On May 29th 2016 Ramona turned 1.
 One year being parents, learning from her and with her.
-We celebrated together with my family and some friends, having a picnic style party after walking/biking to this little church yard 30 minutes from my town.
+We celebrated together with my family and some friends, having a picnic style party after walking/biking to this little church yard 30 minutes away from my hometown.

 <a href="/img/Bday/IMG_7339.jpg"> <img border="0" alt="Caption goes here" src = "/img/Bday/IMG_7339.jpg" width = "200"></a>